Contact email

 First Day Arrangements

-On your first day please report to the lecture theatre on level 3 of the learning centre (above the Restaurant) at 9am, where you will be met by Margot Robinson (undergraduate coordinator).
-You will be given a brief introduction to the placement and will be supplied with:
+On your first day please report to the lecture theatre on level 3 of the learning centre (above the Restaurant) at 9am, where you will be met by Rachael Angus-Felton (undergraduate coordinator) and at least one of the Clinical Teaching Fellows.
+You will be given a brief introduction to the placement by one of the Clinical Teaching Fellows and will be supplied with:

 - Swipe access badge (which entitles you to staff discount at Starbucks!)